wearefrank/frank-runner/README.md

-In case you want to develop and package a web application with your Frank! it is recommended to setup your project as a Maven project as it will allow you to edit the web application files in src/main/webapp and see the changes in your browser without the need to restart tour Frank!.
+In case you want to develop and package a web application with your Frank! it is recommended to setup your project as a Maven project as it will allow you to edit the web application files in src/main/webapp and see the changes in your browser without the need to restart your Frank!.
 A small example can be found in [Frank2Example4](#frank2example4).